 Limited Access to Sensitive Data

 The best way to prevent a breach is to limit access to sensitive data.
+Give access to confidential files only to people who require them to complete tasks.
 When possible, use software that encrypts data at rest and in transit.
 Even if someone gets their hands on your data, they won’t be able to read it without the encryption key.
 Use strong passwords and two-factor authentication whenever possible to prevent unauthorized access.
+Consider automating document handling with file management tools where appropriate to reduce manual access points.

 Encryption of Sensitive Data

 Encrypting sensitive data ensures that even if it were to be stolen, it would be useless to anyone who obtained it.
 Encryption can occur in transit (such as when sending sensitive information over email) or at rest (when storing sensitive data on devices).
+Always encrypt confidential data if you’re sharing it over email.
 In addition, if your team utilizes third-party software like attendance, project management tools like Jira alternatives or timesheet templates, verify that the software incorporates data encryption measures.
+To enhance data security in the healthcare sector, employing healthcare data mapping solutions, particularly those compliant with HL7 FHIR standards, can significantly improve the management and protection of sensitive health information.

 Employee Training

 Knowledgeable employees are the first line of defense against cyber attacks.
-Employee training should be carried out so that they recognize phishing scams, malware and other threats that could compromise their devices or steal their data.
+Employee training should be carried out regularly so that they recognize phishing scams, malware and other threats that could compromise their devices or steal their data.
+Help them learn about browser hygiene and how to set strong passwords.
+Conduct mock drills to assess responses.

 Data Breach Response Plan